dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Ed Barnhart_ Maya, Aztec, Inca, and Lost Civilizations of South America _ Lex Fridman Podcast #446 - YouTube-source.md

 Though a unified force, I guess, you know,

 probably an analogy between like the Navy and the Air Force.

 You know, they had a good natured competition

-of who was better, but they were the same force.

-So those were their symbolic warriors,

-dressed up in all of their finery.

-And they would come at people with these two forces.

-And it was very unlike anything

-that had happened before in Mesoamerica.

-Again, I think I could draw a parallel

-to what happened in Europe.

-You know, the famous Henry the V moment in Agincourt where,

-# Chapter 15

-You know, they had a good natured competition